 If any of the required information is missing from the MBF, the center must claim the participant at the base rate.

-For Non-SFAs, the eligibility effective date may either be:
+For Non-School Food Authorities, the eligibility effective date may either be:

 - the date the parent or guardian signs the MBF; or